 80% healthy, whole foods and 20% treats.
 It took some adjusting but my family really does well with this.
 Sticking to whole foods and not food-like products keeps everyone satisfied longer, even when eating smaller portions.

 When we have treats I pretty much let everyone have whatever they want, within reason.
 We practice portion control but I try not to make things completely off limits (unless there is an allergy).
 I worry that having too many hard limits around food will cause an unhealthy relationship with it in the future.

-go to link Conventional Produce vs. No Produce
+Conventional Produce vs. No Produce

 Buying all organic food can be expensive.
 Overall, I know organic is the healthier option but when you are on a limited income it can be prohibitive.